bradgarropy/bradgarropy.com/content/posts/homeaway-interview-process-phone-screens.md

 ### coding question

-Next, Chris and I hopped on a platform called [HireVue][9] which seemed like glorified plain text editor.
-Honestly, I would have preferred something like [CodeSandbox Live][10] or [VSCode Live Share][11].
+Next, Chris and I hopped on a platform called [HireVue][hirevue] which seemed like glorified plain text editor.
+Honestly, I would have preferred something like [CodeSandbox Live][codesandbox] or [VSCode Live Share][vscode].
 He asked me to share my thoughts and type out a solution to a coding question.
 The problem was something like this.

 > The goal is to write a configuration parser, in the format `name=value`.
 > This parser should support interpolation of values, denoted by `${}`.